 The Company's indefinite-lived intangible assets consist of trade names and certificates of need and licenses.
-The Company reviews indefinite-lived intangible assets for impairment on an annual basis or more frequently if events or changes in circumstances indicate that the carrying amount of the intangible asset may not be recoverable.
+The Company reviews indefinite-lived intangible assets for impairment on an annual basis or more frequently if events or changes in circumstances indicate that the carrying amount of the intangible asset is below its carrying amount.

-We are self-insured for risks related to workers' compensation and general and professional liability insurance.
 We have two wholly-owned limited purpose insurance companies that insure these risks.
 Accrued risk reserves represent the accrual for risks associated with workers' compensation and professional liability claims.
 The accrued risk reserves include a liability for unpaid reported claims and estimates for incurred but unreported claims.
 Our policy with respect to a significant portion of our workers' compensation and professional and general liability claims is to use an actuary to assist management in estimating our exposure for claims obligation (for both asserted and unasserted claims).
 We reassess our accrued risk reserves on a quarterly basis, with changes in estimated losses being recorded in the consolidated statements of operations in the period first identified.